 - 1. Identify the label location. - 2.
-Peel the label off the backing paper. - 3.
-Hold the label above the location where you are going to apply it. - Align the edges of the label with an edge of the machine. - 4.
-Start at one edge and carefully press the center of the adhesive side of the label onto the machine. - 5.
+Peel the label off the backing paper. - Hold the label above the location where you are going to apply it.
+Align the edges of the label with an edge of the machine.

+Alight the edges of the label with all edge of the machine.

+- 4. Start at one edge and carefully press the center of the adhesive side of the label onto the machine. - 5.
 Use an appropriate tool to smooth the label.
 Work from one side to the other. - 6.
 If there are small air pockets: - a.
 Use a pin to pierce the air pocket. - b.
-Use a piece of the label backing paper to smooth out the air pocket.
+Use a piece of the label backing paper to smooth the air pocket.